 We estimate a linear probability model (using OLS) to quantify the connection between voter characteristics and selective abstention in Swedish elections.
-We regress an indicator variable for selective abstention-multiplied by 100 so that the coefficients can be interpreted in terms of percentage points-on a set of covariates.
+We regress an indicator variable for selective abstention on a set of socio-economic and demographic covariates.
 Besides characteristics that influence voting behavior at the individual level, there are number of institutional and other macro-level factors that may play a role.
 To keep the electoral environment fixed, our specifications control for municipality fixed effects.
-That way, we control for all factors that are common to all voters voting in a particular municipality, such as the probability of being pivotal for the election outcome.
-However, the results are virtually identical should we omit these fixed effects (Appendix Table B1).
-We measure selective abstention using two indicator variables: (i) turning out to vote in at least one of the three elections but abstaining in at least one, or (ii) voting only in either the local or the national election which are more salient elections than the regional election.
+That way, we control for all factors that are common to all voters voting in a particular municipality, such as the probability of being pivotal for the election outcome.9

+We measure selective abstention using two different indicator variables: (i) turning out to vote in at least one of the three elections but abstaining in at least one, or (ii) voting only in either the local or the national election which are more salient elections than the regional election.
+Thus, when interpreting the results it is important to bear in mind that our focus is not on turnout per se.
+Instead, we will estimate the effects of socio-economic and demographic factors on turnout in one but not the other election conditional on already having made it to the voting booth.10 In practice,